skywind3000/asyncrun.vim/README.md

     :AsyncRun -raw python %

 New option `-raw` will display the raw output (without matching to errorformat), you need the latest AsyncRun (after 1.3.13) to use this option.
 Remember to put `let $PYTHONUNBUFFERED=1` in your `.vimrc` to disable python stdout buffering, see [here](https://github.com/skywind3000/asyncrun.vim/wiki/FAQ#cant-see-the-realtime-output-when-running-a-python-script).

+**A good assistant to asyncrun**

+[asynctasks.vim](https://github.com/skywind3000/asynctasks.vim) a plugin built upon asyncrun, an easy way to use asyncrun.
+It allows you to manage your building, testing and deploying tasks in a global or project local configuration, and run them by their names.

 ## Manual